 The re-dedication of the Thomas J. Boyd Chapel took place on November 21, 1993.
 Today, the Chapel continues to serve as an educational sanctuary for Shaw’s students, staff and community where their religious commitment can be enhanced and uplifted.

 A chief aim of Shaw University is to provide an educational setting where "Religion and learning go hand in hand and where character grows with knowledge."
-Therefore, the primary mission of Campus Ministry is to create an environment where the students' religious commitment can be enhanced and authenticated.
-The Dean of the Chapel, Dr. Quincy Scott, Jr., leads the planning, implementing and/or officiating at a variety of services and programs each week.
+Therefore, the primary mission of Chapel is to create an environment where the students' religious commitment can be enhanced and authenticated.
+Rev. Gerald LaMont Thomas, Ph.D. leads the planning, implementing and/or officiating at a variety of services and programs each week.
 Not withstanding Shaw's relationship to the Baptist denomination, all worship services and programs are ecumenical.
 Students are exposed to basic Christian doctrine, regular inquiry to the meaning of Holy Scripture, and issues confronting students at this stage of their development.

 The Rev. Henry Martin Tupper, founder of Shaw, did not distinguish between secular and Christian education.
 The Chapel continues to serve as an integrating force, offering a perspective which brings together academic, social and spiritual development.

 Cultural and Spiritual Enrichment Seminars begin at 12:30 p.m., unless otherwise noted, in The Thomas J. Boyd Chapel.